 This could depend on the level of hunger.
-If he is not very hungry he could take the non-nutritive sucking for a while but when hunger hits it climax he will spit out the pacifier.
+If he is not very hungry he could take the non-nutritive sucking for a while but when hunger hits its climax he will spit out the pacifier.
 Furthermore, parents are not advised to give their hungry babies pacifiers.

-In our world of today, a lot of equipment has been designed to help parents in their bids to raise their babies without stress or struggles and pacifiers are one of them.
+In our world of today, a lot of equipment has been designed to help parents in their bid to raise their babies without stress or struggles, and pacifiers are one of them.
 But there is a necessity also, to not abuse the use of a pacifier but instead to use it the right way and that means administering it to babies’ in-between meals or after meals and not as a replacement for food.

 And so if your baby keeps spitting out his pacifier and crying it could be that he desires food and it behooves on you as his parent to meet that need.